The UK's top 10 fastest hot hatchbacks

 The first two models offer four-wheel steering, which allows the rear wheels turn slightly to improve the car’s agility.
 It’s a feature that’s usually reserved for far more expensive cars but was removed from the RS Trophy-R to save weight.
 In fact, the weight-saving for the Trophy-R went so far that its badges are hollow and buyers have the option to forego fog lights.
 You can even get carbon-fibre wheels and, with all the options ticked, the Megane RS Trophy-R has an eye-watering price of over £70,000.
 The 1.8-litre engine is shared across the range and manages 0-62mph in 5.8 seconds for the RS, 5.7 seconds for the RS Trophy and 5.4 seconds for the RS Trophy-R.

-The Golf GTI is a stalwart of the hot hatch scene, but it was starting to get beaten by faster and better-value alternatives.
-VW has answered by giving the GTI a dose of touring car excitement - the GTI TCR pumps out 44bhp more than the GTI Performance model, for a total of 286bhp.
+The Golf GTI is a stalwart of the hot hatch scene but it was starting to get beaten by faster and better-value alternatives.
+VW has answered by giving the GTI a dose of touring car excitement - the GTI Clubsport is at the top of the new lineup, with aggressive styling, a great chassis and an increased power output of 296bhp, resulting in 0-62mph in just 5.6 seconds.

 The arrival of the latest Ford Focus ST means Ford has a place on this list once again.
 Using a retuned version of the Ford Mustang’s 2.3-litre petrol engine, the ST gets from 0-62mph in 5.7 seconds and on to a top speed of 155mph.
 It now has 276bhp, putting it in contention with the Hyundai i30N and Renault Megane RS.
 Handily, the standard Focus is the best-driving family hatchback currently on sale, and the ST gets a set of upgrades including faster steering and firmer suspension.